Atomic interferometer based on optical tweezers: Sensitivity and precision

 Ideal operation conditions of the interferometer require that the two tweezers have the same intensity.
 Thus, as long as intensity fluctuations are common to both tweezers, they do not introduce relative phase noise.
 Relative fluctuations, on the other hand, lead to a relative phase shift, thereby impairing the interferometer's operation.
 We now consider a fundamental source of such relative intensity fluctuations which is the shot noise of each beam.
 Let us denote the peak power of each tweezer as $P_0$.
 The average number of photons in each tweezer during the experiment is $N=\nicefrac{T P_0}{\hbar\omega_t}$, where $\omega_t$ is the tweezer laser angular frequency.
 The relative phase noise is given by $\nicefrac{\delta \phi}{\Phi}=\sqrt{2}\cdot\nicefrac{\delta N}{N}$, which for a shot noise is $\sqrt{2} (N)^{-1/2}$.
 Importantly, here $\Phi$ is the phase acquired in each tweezer due to the optical potential and not due to the external potential.
 Thus, we obtain

-As an example, we consider a $^{40}$K atom held for 10 s in a tweezer interferometer, where each arm has a power of \mbox{100 $\mu$W} and a Gaussian waist of 1 $\mu m$.
-This yields a tweezer depth of approximately 8.6 $\mu$K, for which $\nicefrac{\delta \phi}{\Phi}\approx 2\cdot10^{-8}$ and $\delta \phi \approx 0.2$ rad.
+As an example, we consider a $^{40}$K atom held for 10 s in a tweezer interferometer with a wavelength of $\lambda=2 \mu m$, a Gaussian waist of 1.7 $\mu m$, and a power of \mbox{120 $\mu$W} in each arm.
+This yields a tweezer depth of approximately 2 $\mu$K, for which $\nicefrac{\delta \phi}{\Phi}\approx 1.3\cdot10^{-8}$ and $\delta \phi \approx 34$ mrad.
+For this trap, the ground state width in the radial direction is approximately $0.256\,\mu$m, which defines the ultimate spatial resolution of the interferometer.
+It is important to note that the number of bound states in this tweezer potential is much larger than 100, as we have verified numerically.
+Hence, it can hold more than 100 fermionic atoms in different vibrational states.
 Clearly, mitigating all the technical noise sources such that the limiting factor is the shot noise is an experimental challenge.

 Next, we examine the sensitivity of the splitting and recombining stages to noise.
 We assume that the differential noise between the tweezers has reached the shot noise limit.
 By solving numerically the time-dependent Schrodinger equation, we found that shot noise has no measurable effect on the performance of the splitter or combiner.
 However, common mode fluctuations of the tweezer intensity may still exist.
 To asses their impact, we run simulations where we introduce random variations with zero mean, $V_n(t)$, to the tweezer amplitudes. $V_n(t)$ is characterized by white noise with spectral density $S(f)=\eta 2\hbar\omega_t P_0$, which is $\eta$ times larger than the shot noise.
 In most cases, the amplitude of the common-mode noise will surpass the shot noise significantly; A typical number we use is that it will be stronger by around 70 dB.
 Additionally, we assume that this noise is uniformly applied to the tweezers.